y2kbugger/xlwings/quickstart/index.md

 The good news is that these commands also work seamlessly with *NumPy arrays* and *Pandas DataFrames*.

-### Call Python from Excel
+### Call Python from Excel (Windows only)

-If, for example, you want to fill your spreadsheet with standard normally distributed random numbers, your VBA code is just one line:
+This functionality is currently only available on Windows: If, for example, you want to fill your spreadsheet with standard normally distributed random numbers, your VBA code is just one line:

 ```vbnet
 Sub RandomNumbers()